 Education is critical to both individual and societal growth.
-It serves as the foundation for human development, societal advancement, and economic prosperity.
-Education instills values such as discipline, honesty, and empathy, all of which are
+It serves as the foundation for human development, societal advancement, and economic

 Secondary education is an important aspect of education since it serves as a foundation for building a knowledge-driven economy and encouraging the growth of a thriving society.
-The FRN (2013) policy stated that the fundamental goals of secondary school education are to prepare students for future academic pursuits and practical involvement society. also emphasises It significance of raising patriotic persons who can contribute to societal progress and carry out their civic obligations.
+The FRN (2013) policy stated that the fundamental goals of secondary school education are to prepare students for future academic pursuits and practical involvement in society.
+It also emphasises the significance of raising patriotic persons who can contribute to societal progress and carry out their civic obligations.
 Realizing these goals is manifested on the abilities of secondary school students to acquire the needed knowledge, skills and experiences needed to pursue higher education and function effectively as responsible citizens in the society.
 The success or failure of the realization of these goals is measured by students' academic performance.
 Academic performance of students is the yardstick for evaluating the educational quality of any nation.

 Academic performance is defined as the information and skills acquired in academic disciplines, which are typically indicated by test scores, teacher grades, or both.
-Emeasoba and Ugwuoke (2019) defined academic performance is essential since it is used to select, advance, or recognise students in various areas.
-Academic performance refers to the outcomes that demonstrate how effective a person was in achieving specified goals that were the major focus of instructional activities in educational settings.
+Emeasoba and Ugwuoke (2019) defined academic performance is essential since it is used to select, advance, or recognise students various in areas.
+Academic performance refers the outcomes that demonstrate how effective a person was in achieving specified goals that were the major focus of instructional activities in educational settings.
 Akinnola and Oredein (2021) defined academic performance as the successful completion of educational goals, such as obtaining a bachelor's degree, performing well in examinations and other forms of assessments commonly used to measure academic progress.
 Onwugbufor and Udebuana (2021) defined academic performance as the knowledge or skills acquired in school subjects, evaluated by test results or grades awarded by teachers.
 Quadri (2020) noted that there is a link between improvement in the academic performance of students and students' use of internet tools like search engines.